spanglerco/AssemblyHost/README.md

 1. Open the solution and manually edit the AssemblyHost project to choose your key then build the Debug, Release, or Analysis configurations.
 2. Open a command prompt, set the SigningKey environment variable to the path of your key, launch Visual Studio from the command prompt, then build any of the configurations.
-3. Open a Visual Studio command prompt, set the SigningKey environment variable to the path of your key, then run msbuild from the directory containing the solution (e.g. `msbuild /t:AssemblyHost /p:Configuration=Release`).
+3. Open a Visual Studio command prompt, set the SigningKey environment variable to the path of your key, then run msbuild from the directory containing the solution (e.g. `msbuild /p:Configuration=Release`).

+__Note:__ Be sure to do a clean build when switching between Signed and Unsigned builds.
+In Visual Studio, this means Build->Clean.
+For msbuild, use `msbuild /t:Clean /p:Configuration=Release`.

 ## Code Analysis